To be President of the United States, upon taking office a person must:

 Find more information on the petition forms and process on Candidate Petitions.

 Candidates must obtain 2,000 signatures of individuals who are eligible to vote in Minnesota.
-The first day signatures may be collected is May 17, 2016.
-The Nominating Petition must be filed with the Office of the Secretary of State by 5:00 pm on August 23, 2016.
+The first day signatures may be collected is the first day of the filing period (May 21, 2024).
+The Nominating Petition must be filed with the Office of the Secretary of State by 5:00 pm 77 days before the General Election (August 20, 2024).
 The submission to the Secretary of State must include pledges executed by each nominee agreeing to mark their ballots for the party’s nominees or for the unaffiliated candidates.

-The Office of the Secretary of State will review the submitted petition and pledges and if they are found sufficient, the name of the presidential and vice-presidential candidates will be placed on the ballot along with their political party or principle.
+The Office of the Secretary of State will review the submitted petition and pledges.
+If they are found sufficient, the name of the presidential and vice-presidential candidates will be placed on the ballot along with their political party or principle.

 Presidential and vice-presidential candidates nominated by petition may withdraw.
 See Op.
 Atty.
 Gen. 28C-5, September 26, 1968.

 A presidential candidate who wishes to run as a write-in candidate in Minnesota must file a written request in order for the write-in votes for them to be counted.
 This request must also include the name of a vice-presidential candidate and the name of at least one, but not more than ten, candidates for presidential elector.
-This request must be filed with the Office of the Secretary of State by November 1, 2016.
+This request must be filed with the Office of the Secretary of State not more than 84 days before the primary (May 21, 2024) and no later than the 7th day before the general election (October 29, 2024).